liferay/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 - `lat` and `lng` are used to store the coordinates of the user's location.

-- `showMap` is used to flag whether the user prefers to display a map showing their location.
+- `showMap` is used to flag whether the user prefers to display a map showing the user's location.

 Lastly, let's take a look at the UserPrefs for a task manager gadget and compare it to what a user would see in the gadget's user interface.
 This task manager is called *Jira*.